ekiden/ekiden/README.md

 ### To compile and run a contract

 The easiest way to build SGX code is to use the provided scripts, which run a Docker container with all the included tools.
+This has been tested on MacOS and Ubuntu with `SGX_MODE=SIM`.

 To start the SGX development container and build all Rust code:
 ```bash